leomancini/origami-studio-material-system/README.md

 - Tabs

 #### To Do
-- Make GIFs for Button, Samsung Notification, Share Sheet, System Navigation Bar, and Top App Bar &nbsp;
+- Make GIFs for Samsung Notification, Share Sheet, System Navigation Bar, and Top App Bar &nbsp;
 &nbsp;
 &nbsp;